What are angiotensin II receptor blockers (ARBs)?

 - valsartan (Diovan)

-You may be prescribed ARBs if you:
+You may be prescribed ARBs if you have:

-- have had a heart attack
+- a heart attack

-- have coronary artery disease
+- coronary artery disease (CAD)

-- have had many side effects from ACE inhibitors
+- unpleasant side effects from ACE inhibitors

-Side Effects and Risks
+Side effects and risks

 Side effects of ARBs include: